eaglerock1337/aoc2019/README.md

 (aoc2019) $ pytest --cov=.
 (aoc2019) $ pytest --cov=. --cov-report term-missing -v
 ```

+### Other Info

+I'm using PyTest as my testing framework, and borrow some helpers from Mock.
+I use Black for code formatting, and have PyLint installed, but haven't been linting my code throughout the process.
+I might try to lint all of the code if I feel like it, but I doubt I'll get to it.

+When challenges call upon earlier code (such as day 5 adding on to the intcode computer from day 2), I copy the existing code into the new folder and work from there, so each day has a fresh directory to work with.
+This will definitely screw up PyLint, so if I am going to actually lint my code, I'm going to have to ignore duplicate code between days.

 Feel free use my code as inspiration for your own solutions, and feedback is welcomed!
 Thanks for viewing!